8.5. C-Strings and Scope

 (c)

-1. The client code, the code that calls get_name, defines a character array on the stack and passes it to get_name.
+1. The client code, the code calling get_name, defines a character array on the stack and passes it to get_name by pointer.

-2. The variable named data is inaccessible in get_name, but name's address is passed to the parameter name (remember that the name of an array is the array's address).
-So name points to data.
+2. The variable named data is inaccessible in get_name, but its address is passed to the parameter name (the name of an array is its address).
+Therefore, name points to data.

-Pass-by-pointer is an INOUT passing mechanism.
-So, it isn't necessary for get_name to return name, but it allows programmers to use the function call as an expression:
+Pass-by-pointer is an INOUT passing mechanism, making it unnecessary to get_name to return name.
+Function calling get_name can ignore the returned value, but it allows programmers to use the function call as an expression:

 cout << get_name(data) << endl;

-We can find examples of this convenience technique in the C-string API (see the standard versions of strcpy and strcat).
+The C-string API provides examples of this convenience technique: see the standard versions of strcpy and strcat.

 char* get_name(int size, char* name = nullptr)